-I maintain that no one can know the future with certainty, including outcomes if the excise tax goes into effect as currently planned.
-I’m tossing out some possibilities below, and intend to come back to posts on the excise tax in the future after the dust settles.
+I maintain that no one can know the future with certainty, including outcomes if the Medical Device Excise Tax goes into effect as currently planned.
+I’m tossing out five possibilities below, and intend to come back to posts on the excise tax in the future after the dust settles.

 1. Repeal of the Tax

 This seems the most unlikely future to me in large part because it would mean that the anticipated $20B tax revenues would need to be replaced by some other means.
 It would also mean the loss of face to supporters which is a tough thing to do in general, and particularly in politics.

 Moving the tax from 2.3% to 1.3%, for example, would create less of a financial impact on firms, especially those for which the tax could mean consumption of profits needed to remain in business.
 Such a reduction, however, could be viewed by all parties as an acceptable compromise.
 The planners would still be faced with a substantial revenue gap, but perhaps could make the argument that by lowering tax more businesses would remain or enter the market.